elastic/kibana/packages/elastic-analytics/README.md

 It can be attached to any schema definition as seen in the examples above.
 For high-order types, like arrays or objects, the `_meta` field is optional.
 For first-order types, like numbers, strings, booleans or `pass_through`, the `_meta` key is mandatory.

-The `optional` field is optional by default, and there are some TS validations to enforce `optional: true` when the matching field is declared as optional in the types.
-However, it's highly encouraged to be explicit about declaring it even when the field is not optional.
+The field `_meta.optional` is not required unless the schema is describing an optional field.
+In that case, `_meta.optional: true` is required.
+However, it's highly encouraged to be explicit about declaring it even when the described field is not optional.